pnpm/rfcs/text/0004-configurational-dependencies.md

 * They will not have lifecycle scripts.
 * They will only be installable via exact versions.

-These dependencies will be installed into a new directory (name to be decided), not into `node_modules`.
+These dependencies will be installed into a new hidden directory inside `node_modules`: `node_modules/.pnpm-config`.

 ## Rationale and Alternatives